-Getting to Know Barbera Wine
+Getting to know

 Barbera (bar-Bear-uh) is a dark-skinned, red wine grape that is considered to be Nebbiolo’s baby brother.
 Its wines are juicy and relatively light-bodied despite its bold, deep purple color.
 Barbera grapes are used both in blended wines and single varietals.
-Its low tannins, moderate alcohol and high acidity produce extremely drinkable wines.
+It’s low tannins, moderate alcohol and high acidity produce extremely drinkable wines.

 Look for flavors like mocha, chocolate or raisins.
 Other dominant flavors include sour cherries, dried strawberry, licorice, black pepper, lavender, blackberry, mulberry, plum, mocha, tobacco, smoke and tar.

 The Barbera grape is naturally high in acid and can be produced in warmer climates like California or Argentina, albeit Italy is where it has earned its reputation for producing outstanding wines.
-Well known Italian regions for producing Barbera wine include Piedmont, North Coast and Mendoza Valley.
+Well-known Italian regions for producing Barbera wine include Piedmont, North Coast and Mendoza Valley.

 Carpe Travel collaborated with Maia Parish to compile the grape varietal overviews.
 Maia Parish is an award-winning events producer, sommelier, wine judge, and media consultant.
 She lives in Denver, Colorado and likes to eat copious amounts of food.
 You can find her here www.linktr.ee/thewinemistress.